germur/Paramountpropertyrestoration/src/content/blog/florida-mold-challenge-sb2a-guide.md

 ---

-*This guide is based on Florida Senate Bill 2A regulations, IICRC S520 mold remediation standards, and EPA mold guidelines.
-For professional assistance with [mold inspection](/restoration/mold-remediation/mold-inspection), [water damage](/restoration/water-damage), or [storm damage restoration](/restoration/storm-damage), contact our certified specialists serving all of Florida.*
+*This guide is based on Florida Senate Bill 2A regulations, industry mold remediation standards, and EPA mold guidelines.
+For professional assistance with [mold inspection](/restoration/mold-remediation/mold-inspection), [water damage](/restoration/water-damage), or [storm damage restoration](/restoration/storm-damage), contact our licensed specialists serving all of Florida.*